adsforce/docs/src/en/media-source-configurations/unityAds/README.md

 * UnityAds is one of Adsforce's integrated partners, providing advertisers with video promotion for iOS and Android;

-* In addition to click-based performance analysis, UnityAds also supports other types of performance analysis such as cost, ad revenue, and view-through.
+* In addition to click-based performance analytics, UnityAds also supports other types of performance analytics such as cost, ad revenue, and view-through.

 ## UnityAds Integration